pesto-students/p4-aafaq-Anto1106/Week-1/Assigment 1/README.md

 Let’s try to understand each component in detail.

 1. User Interface: So, user interface basically means thing that can be used by the user so that he/she can interact with the browser some of the features that users mainly use are bookmark, menu, search bar, refresh button, etc.
-2. Browser Engine:
+2. Browser Engine: A browser enginein any browser is a core software component.
+It's primary job is to transform any of the resources of a web page into an interactive visual representation on a user's device.
-3. Networking:
+3. Networking: Networking is the protocol that provides an URL and manages all sorts of safety, privacy and communication.In addition, the store network traffic gets saved in retrieved documents.
-4. Data Storage:
+4. Data Storage: The cookies store information as the data store is an uniform layer that the browsers use.
+Storage processes like IndexedDB, WebSQL, localStorage, etc works well on browsers.
-5. JavaScript Interpreter:
+5. JavaScript Interpreter:It allows conversion of JavaScript code in a document and the executes it.
+Then the engine shows the translation on the screen to the users.

 ## Rendering engine and its use: